 a.
 Newly installed mechanical ventilation system or ventilation system that undergoes significant alterations is tested and balanced in accordance with ASHRAE 111.

 b.
 Existing mechanical ventilation system is tested and balanced every five years to verify that the minimum ventilation rates (as determined in Part 1: Ensure Adequate Ventilation) are within \pm 10% of the minimum design values.

 c.
 Projects using the elevated air speed method for thermal comfort verify that air speed complies with design specifications.

 A06 Enhanced Ventilation

+This project is designed to meet the parts selected below:

 Part 1: Increase Outdoor Air Supply

+All Spaces:

+Mechanically ventilated spaces

+The following requirement is met:

 a.

 Projects exceed outdoor air supply rates described in ASHRAE 62.1-2010 by the percentages shown in the table below:

 Thresholds Points

 30% 1

 60% 2

+OR

+Naturally ventilated spaces

+The following requirements are met:

 a.
 Projects meet Part 1: Provide Operable Windows in Feature A07: Operable Windows.

 b.
-Projects demonstrate that natural ventilation is sufficient to keep CO2 levels less than the thresholds specified in the table below (measured at 1.2-1.8 m [4-6 ft] above the floor) at maximum intended occupancies in all regularly occupied spaces:
+Projects demonstrate that natural ventilation is sufficient to keep CO_2 levels less than the thresholds

+specified in the table below (measured at 1.2-1.8 m [4-6 ft] above the floor) at maximum intended occupancies

+in all regularly occupied spaces:

 Thresholds Points

 900 ppm 1

 750 ppm 2

 600 ppm 3